kitearuba/get_next_line/README.md

 close(fd2);
 ```

-### Key Considerations

-- **Static Variables**: The use of static variables is required to maintain the state of the function between successive calls.
-This allows the function to continue reading where it left off in the previous call.
+---

+### 🧠 **Key Considerations**

-- **Edge Cases**: Be sure to test your implementation with various buffer sizes and input types (e.g., text files, stdin).
-Additionally, stress test the program with simultaneous access to multiple file descriptors to ensure robustness.
+- **Edge Cases**: Test with different buffer sizes and file types to ensure your implementation is robust.
+- **Multiple FD Handling**: The static variable in the function must maintain separate states for each file descriptor, which is critical for correct functionality in the bonus part.

+---

-## Conclusion
+## 🏆 **Conclusion**

-The **Get Next Line** project strengthens your understanding of file handling, memory management, and modular programming in C. Upon completion, you'll have a versatile and reusable function that can be used in various scenarios requiring line-by-line file processing.
-This project is an excellent opportunity to practice efficient memory usage and develop your ability to manage complex state across function calls.
+The **Get Next Line** project enhances your skills in file handling, memory management, and modular programming in C. Upon completion, you'll have developed a versatile and efficient function that can be applied to many scenarios requiring line-by-line file reading.
+It's a great opportunity to hone your C programming abilities!

+---

+## 👨‍💻 **Author**
+**chrrodri** - _42 Barcelona_

+---

-## License
+## 📜 **License**
 This project is part of the 42 School curriculum and is intended for educational purposes.

+---

+### 🎨 **Final Notes**
+The project not only helps you practice efficient memory usage but also pushes your understanding of managing function state across multiple calls using static variables.
+Keep testing with different edge cases, and have fun coding! ✨

+---